railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_OpenERP.rst

    single: module; document
    single: module; board_document

-To install Open ERP's document management system you just need is to install the :mod:`document` and :mod:`board_document` modules through :menuselection:`Administration --> Modules Management --> Modules --> Uninstalled modules`.
+To install OpenERP's document management system you just need is to install the :mod:`document` and :mod:`board_document` modules through :menuselection:`Administration --> Modules Management --> Modules --> Uninstalled modules`.
 After installing the module the system automatically proposes that you configure the document management system.